-The standard evaluation and management of your thyroid does follow a similar pattern which may seem familiar to you and that includes testing for your TSH and basing your dose of T4 medication on that lab result.
+The standard evaluation and management of your thyroid do follow a similar pattern which may seem familiar to you and that includes testing for your TSH and basing your dose of T4 medication on that lab result.

-This may sound nice in theory but it doesn't take into account patient genetic differences, the absorption rate of different medications, differences in thyroid conversion in each person and so on.
+This may sound nice in theory but it doesn’t take into account patient genetic differences, the absorption rate of different medications, differences in thyroid conversion in each person, and so on.

 The short version is that using a simplified algorithm to try and treat thyroid dysfunction is probably part of the reason that so many hypothyroid patients are unhappy.

-Instead of taking the standard approach to thyroid management it makes more sense to treat every single patient as an individual.
+Instead of taking the standard approach to thyroid management, it makes more sense to treat every single patient as an individual.